csiro-crop-informatics/reproducible_poc/NEXTFLOW.md

 The pipeline logic is largely separated from the execution environment configuration.
-Currently to keep the set-up modular, we opt for container per tool, but if required for efficiency these could potentially be packaged in a single container as far as practical subject to dependency incmpatibility.
+Currently to keep the set-up modular, we opt for container per tool, but if required for efficiency these could be packaged in a single container as far as practical, subject to dependency/environment compatibility.

 Below, we list several alternative ways of executing the same pipeline.
-This assumes you have cloned this repository and runthe pipeline in its main directory.
+This assumes you have cloned this repository and run the pipeline in its main directory.
 Alternatively, replace `nextflow main.nf` with `nextflow run csiro-crop-informatics/reproducible_poc -r develop` to let nextflow handle pulling the repository prior to execution.

 ### Alternative ways of running the pipeline